harness/ff-ios-client-sdk/README.md

 ## _Shutting down the SDK_
 ### <u>_destroy()_</u>
 To avoid potential memory leak, when SDK is no longer needed (when the app is closed, for example), a caller should call this method.
+Also, you need to call this method when changing accounts through `CfTarget` object, in order to re-initialize and fetch Evaluations for the right account.
 ```Swift
 CfClient.sharedInstance.destroy()
 ```